Stopping Criteria for the Conjugate Gradient Algorithm in High-Order Finite Element Methods: Numerical experiments

-\cref{tb:test4} displays the number of iterations and quality ratios of criteria.
-Criteria $\eta_{\text{R}}$, $\eta_{\text{RF}}^{\Bw}$, $\eta_{\text{BDM}}$, and $\eta_{\underline{\text{BDM}}}$ have desired quality ratios.
-The indicator $\eta_{\underline{\text{BDM}}}$, as a lower bound for $\eta_{\text{BDM}}$, requires more iterations.
-The subdomain-based criterion also requires a great number of extra iterations.
+The subdomain-based criterion requires a great number of extra iterations.
 If the norm of the residual exhibits a roughly monotonic decrease, employing this criterion becomes unnecessary.
 Consistent with previous examples, the criterion based on relative norm of the residual expends a significant number of unnecessary iterations.

 \cref{iteration32_rcg} illustrates the history of errors norm and indicators for this problem solved by the preconditioned recycling conjugate gradient algorithm.
 As the well-chosen recycle subspace lessens the impact of the the ill-conditioned linear system and consequently, the residual in the iterative process tends to decrease monotonically.
 The algebraic error estimator and a posteriori error estimators capture the behavior of exact errors well.
 The separation between $\|\Br_k\|_{\Bw}$ and $\eta_{\text{RF}}^{\Bw}$ almost coincides with the separation between the algebraic error and the total error.
 This is the instance where employing suitable recycle subspace can be helpful in the efficient termination of iteration process.